Doug Baldwin says it was really, well, crappy the way the Seahawks treated Richard Sherman

 “From a humanistic standpoint it’s very difficult to separate those emotions,’’ Baldwin said.
 “He gave so much blood, sweat and tears while he was here.
 I think him coming back there will be some emotions there coming and playing in this stadium, albeit in a different jersey.
 I think that will definitely have some emotional baggage with him.”

-Sherman, who has had some strong words about the Seattle organization since his release, also took what could be considered as at least veiled shots at Seattle quarterback Russell Wilson, if not outright barbs.
+Sherman, who has had some strong words about the Seattle organization since his release, also took what could be considered as at least veiled shots at Wilson, if not outright barbs.

 Asked about his relationship with Wilson, Sherman said: “I don’t really have a relationship with Russell.
 We were teammates in a special time for the franchise.”